wishfulcynic/Klyra/README.md

 5. Open the App: Navigate to `http://localhost:3000` in your browser.
 Connect your wallet (MetaMask or others) and switch it to the Base network (Chain ID 8453) to begin testing the app.
 You should now be able to view the vaults and perform test deposits (you'll need some sUSDS on Base testnet or mainnet, depending on your environment).
 6. (Optional) Build for Production: To create an optimized production build, you can run `npm run build`.
 This will compile the Next.js application for production (outputting to the `.next` folder).
 Then run `npm start` to serve the production build.
 Ensure you have set the appropriate environment variables for production as well.

-## Smart Contract Overview & Security

-For developers interested in the smart contracts: the Solidity source code for the vaults and related option contracts is included in the repository (see the `contracts` directory).
-The contracts inherit from Thetanuts's audited frameworks and are designed to be immutable (no upgrade proxies) for safety.
-The wrapper contract was developed to add an additional abstraction layer for user convenience; careful attention was given to ensure that it can only move funds between the approved vaults and cannot arbitrarily send funds elsewhere.
-All vault strategies are fully collateralized and rely on Chainlink or similar oracles for price feeds to settle options.
-Fees are minimal (typically a small percentage of premiums or collateral, per Thetanuts protocol standards) and are transparently handled by the vault contracts.

-When using Klyra, remember that while these vaults automate complex strategies, they still carry risks inherent to options trading (e.g. loss of yield or some collateral in adverse scenarios).
-Users are encouraged to review the strategy details (provided in the UI and above) and only invest funds that fit their risk tolerance.
-Klyra's aim is to democratize access to advanced options strategies by handling the complexity – combining a user-friendly frontend with robust smart contracts – so that both novice and experienced DeFi users can leverage options-based yields with confidence.

-## Conclusion

-Klyra provides a clean and unified platform to explore sophisticated option vault strategies without needing to manually trade options.
-By integrating two distinct strategies (rangebound and directional) under one roof and leveraging Thetanuts Protocol's infrastructure, Klyra simplifies the user experience to deposit, select strategy, and earn yield.
-Developers can easily set up and run the frontend locally, and users can access the live application deployed at klyra-production.up.railway.app.
-As the project evolves, features like position tracking, withdrawals, and more historical analytics will be added to the UI to enhance transparency.
-Whether you want to earn stable yields in sideways markets or take a leveraged bet on market moves – Klyra's dual vault system has you covered in a few clicks.